cloudflare/cloudflare-docs/products/logs/src/content/faq/index.md

 ### How can I calculate bytes served by the origin from Cloudflare Logs?

-The best way to calculate bytes served by the origin is to use the **`CacheResponseBytes`** field in Cloudflare Logs and to filter to only requests that come from origin.
-Make sure to filter out **`OriginResponseStatus`** equals `0` or `304`, indicating a revalidated response.
+The best way to calculate bytes served by the origin is to use the `CacheResponseBytes` field in Cloudflare Logs, and to filter only requests that come from origin.
+Make sure to filter out `OriginResponseStatus` values `0` and `304`, which indicate a revalidated response.

 ## Logpush FAQ